Manuel Sima

-Manuel Sima Ntutumu Bindang (born 31 December 1988), simply Sima, is a footballer who plays as a striker.
+Manuel Sima Ntutumu Bindang (born 31 December 1988) is a former footballer who played as a striker.

-Born in Gabon, he was a member, as a naturalized citizen, of the Equatorial Guinea national team.
+Born in Gabon, he has played in the Equatoguinean league and subsequently capped for the Equatorial Guinea national team.

 Career

-Sima played in Equatorial Guinea for Akonangui, Deportivo Mongomo and now went to Spain, where it's to trial in the Segunda División B club San Roque.
+Sima played in Equatorial Guinea for Akonangui and Deportivo Mongomo.
+In 2010, he moved to Spain and had a trial with Segunda División B club San Roque.
 He participated of a friendly match against the Segunda División side Recreativo de Huelva, won by 2–1.

 International career

 In June 2008, Sima represented Equatorial Guinea in the CEMAC Cup and scored a goal against Chad.

 He was called by the Spanish Vicente Engonga -then coach of the Equatorial Guinea senior team- for the squad that played against South Africa on 11 October 2008, however he did not appear in the match.
 Sima eventually played in a friendly match against Mali on 25 March 2009.